 Seems to be the Doctor's view of humanity in Doctor Who, as Earth is his "favorite/pet planet" so to speak, but will turn around and ridicule humans about their shortcomings should the situation be extreme enough.

 The Doctor: Human beings.
 You are amazing.
 Hah!
 Thank you.
 Zachary Cross Flane: Not at all.
 The Doctor: But apart from that you're completely mad.
 You should pack your bags, get back in that ship and fly for your lives.

-This is how Jor-El views humans in Smallville, and his spirit bemoans that Clark Kent was raised by humans and thus, thinks like one.
+This is how Jor-El views humans, and his spirit bemoans that Clark Kent was raised by humans and thus, thinks like one.
 One of the only reasons why he did not give up on humanity completely, was because Jonathan Kent's father offered him food and shelter when he visited Earth in the 1960s (even super powered Kryptonians need to eat and sleep).
 The message on Kal-El's ship: